 One Assistant Principal is selected each year as Assistant Principal of the Year, alternating between High School and Middle School.
 The State winner is then entered in the National Assistant Principal of the Year competition sponsored by the National Association of Secondary School Principals.

-Jarod Sites, Principal of Dixon Middle School was selected as the Middle School Principal of the Year for 2017.
+Dixie Garrison, Principal at West Jordan Middle School, was selected by the Utah Association of Secondary School Principals, as the Utah Middle School Principal of the Year for 2018.

 Dixie earned her Bachelor's Degree from the University of Utah in 1998 majoring in Fine Arts.
 She earned her Master Degree at the University of Utah in Education in 2002 majoring in Education, Culture and Society.
 She received her Administrative Endorsement from Southern Utah University in 2004.
 Dixie began teaching Art at West Jordan High School in 1998 and became Assistant Principal at Mount Jordan Middle School in 2004.
 She also served as Assistant Principal at South Hills Middle School before becoming Auxiliary Services Staff Assistant in the Jordan School District.
 In 2013, Dixie was appointed as Principal of West Jordan Middle School where she currently serves.